16 Best Books For Eight Year Olds to Spark Their Imagination

 The One and Only Ivan, by Katherine Applegate

-This poignant and beautifully written novel is inspired by the true story of a silverback gorilla named Ivan, who lived in a small cage at a shopping mall for 27 years.
+This poignant and beautifully written novel is inspired by the story of a silverback gorilla named Ivan, who lived in a small cage at a shopping mall for 27 years.
 Told from the perspective of Ivan himself, the story follows the gorilla’s journey as he befriends a stray dog and a baby elephant and dreams of a life beyond his enclosure.

 The book touches on themes of friendship, perseverance, and the power of hope and is a moving tribute to the strength and resilience of animals.
 With its gentle and empathetic writing style, The One and Only Ivan is a book that appeals to young animal lovers.
+Read The One and Only Ivan on Amazon; click here.

 “Humans waste words.
 They toss them like banana peels and leave them to rot.”